savonet/book/language.md

 ```{.liquidsoap include="liq/set2.liq" from=1}
 ```

-The log levels being 1 for critical messages, 2 for severe issues, 3 for important messages, 4 for information and 5 for debug messages.
+which sets the maximum level of shown log messages, the default being 3 (we recall that the log levels are 1 for critical messages, 2 for severe issues, 3 for important messages, 4 for information and 5 for debug messages).

 Dually, we can obtain the value of an argument with the `get` function, e.g.